University of California: Nobel Prize winners

+Of the twelve Nobel laureates named in 2024, five have prior UC affiliations as alumni (Gary Ruvkun and David Baker), faculty (John Hopfield, Geoffrey Hinton, and James A. Robinson), and postdocs (Baker and Hinton).

 As of October 2021, the following data are taken from List of Nobel laureates by university affiliation, which counts university alumni and staff, and are not the official count from the University of California.

 UC Libraries

 At 40.8 million print volumes, the University of California library system is home to one of the largest collections of printed materials in the world.
 On July 27, 2021, all ten campuses went live with a unified online library catalog, UC Library Search.
 Besides on-campus libraries, the UC system also maintains two regional library facilities (one each for Northern and Southern California), which each accept older items from all UC campus libraries in their respective region.
 As of 2019, Northern Regional Library Facility is home to 7.4 million items, while Southern Regional Library Facility is home to 6.5 million items.

 Academic calendar

-Eight campuses operate on the quarter system, while two (Berkeley and Merced) are on the semester system.
+In 1966, UC switched its academic calendar from the semester system to the quarter system.
+This was "part of a national trend to join state campuses across the U.S. that were aligning with private universities, including Stanford, that had operated on quarters since World War I to accommodate students in military training programs".

+Berkeley returned to the semester system in 1983, and Merced has operated on the semester system since its 2005 opening.
 However, all five law schools operate on the semester system, as does the David Geffen School of Medicine at UCLA.

+In fall 2024, with the quarter system in decline nationwide (down to about 50 institutions and falling), UC initiated a systemwide study of switching all campuses back to the semester system.